This post may contain affiliate links. Read our disclosure policy here.

 - In a large bowl, sift together the flour, baking powder, salt, and sugar.

-- Make a well in the middle and pour in the milk, egg, butter, and lemon zest.
+- Make a well in the middle and pour in the milk, egg, butter.
+Zest the lemon right into the bowl.
 Mix with a whisk or fork until smooth.

 - Add the blueberries to the batter, and using a spatula, gently fold them into the batter until just combined.

-- Heat a non-stick griddle or large pan over medium-high heat.
-I set my griddle at 300-350 F. Grease or spray your surface.
+- Heat a non-stick griddle or large pan over medium-high heat and once hot, grease it.

-- Pour or scoop ¼ cup of pancake batter for each pancake.
+- Pour or scoop ¼ cup of batter for each pancake.
 Wait until bubbles form to flip.
 Continue cooking for an additional minute to cook through, flip and brown on the other side.
-Remove from the pan or griddle and serve.
+Remove from the pan or griddle and cook the remaining pancakes.

 Can egg whites be used if you don’t have eggs